On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: A key lemma on twisted cohomological equations

+We immediately proceed to the Key Lemma of this article, which is somewhat related to (though simpler than) the main result of \cite{NT}.
+After this, we pass to the results announced in the Introduction that can be directly deduced from this.

-{\bf Proposition 1.} {\em Let $f$ be a $C^{1+bv}$ circle diffeomorphism of irrational rotation number.
-If $\varphi$ is an $L^1$ function defined on the circle that has zero mean w.r.t Lebesque measure, then there exists a sequence of $L^1$ functions $\psi_n$ of zero mean such that the sequence}
+{\bf Key Lemma.} {\em Let $f$ be a $C^{1+bv}$ circle diffeomorphism of irrational rotation number.
+If $\phi$ is an $L^1$ function defined on the circle that has zero mean w.r.t Lebesque measure, then there exists a sequence of $L^1$ functions $\psi_n$ of zero mean such that the sequence}

-{\em converges to $\varphi$ in the $L^1$ sense as $n$ goes to infinity.}
+{\em converges to $\phi$ in the $L^1$ sense as $n$ goes to infinity.}